JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiOptionsBlocksSpecs.md

   simple options type to deserialize the JSON to.

 ## Basic Syntax
 A FlexiOptionsBlock is simply JSON prepended with `@`.
-A FlexiOptionsBlock must immediately precede the block it applies to.
-Its first line must begin with `@{`.
+It must immediately precede the block it applies to and its first line must begin with `@{`.

 The following is a FlexiOptionsBlock for a [FlexiCodeBlock](https://github.com/JeremyTCD/Markdig.Extensions.FlexiBlocks/blob/master/specs/FlexiCodeBlocksSpecs.md):